 Reading and writing are learned at the same time!
 Activities that encourage hand, wrist, and finger movement build fine motor development to help with strength and pencil grip needed to write.

 Children learn about how the world works at playtime.
 They use their imaginations and language to problem solve and act out real situations while thinking symbolically.

-“Early literacy” is what children know about reading and writing before they know how to read and write.
-Six basic skills help prepare your child for kindergarten by building a strong foundation for learning.
+In addition to the five early literacy practices, six basic skills help prepare your child for kindergarten by building a strong foundation for learning.

 The library’s youth services staff have created a variety of videos and activities to help your youngest learners prepare to read.
 Check out the library’s YouTube channel or Facebook for more early literacy videos and other archived programming.

 These all-in-one read-alongs capture a child's reading attention while making learning and literacy development fun.
 Narrators are lively and will keep readers engaged.
 Educators can use VOX Books to help early or struggling readers learn to pronounce words, hold a...

 How does a storytime led by a children's librarian bolster early learning and development standards?
 Children interact with librarians who become familiar adults outside their families, aiding in their social and emotional development.
 Movement songs and repetitive...

 Early childhood educators, researchers, youth librarians, parents, and caregivers can all attest to the benefits of being immersed in nature.
 Young children's brains develop rapidly and the more experiences they have that involve all their senses, the better.
 Time...